-New This Year: Business Owners Can Claim The Qualified Business Income Deduction
+Business Owners Can Now Claim The Qualified Business Income Deduction

-One major provision of TCJA that affects many business owners is the qualified business income deduction.
-The new deduction is also known as the passthrough deduction and the 20% deduction.
+A major provision that affects business owners primarily is the qualified business income deduction.
+The deduction is also known as the pass-through deduction and the 20% deduction.

-While net income from eligible businesses is taxed at individual rates, which can be as high as 37% in 2018, the TCJA provides an individual deduction of up to 20% of the business net income from a trade or business reported on a Schedule C, E or F. The deduction may be limited depending on the individual’s taxable income or type of business activity.
+While net income from eligible businesses is taxed at individual tax rates, which can be as high as 37% , there is an individual deduction of up to 20% of the business net income from a trade or business reported on a Schedule C, E or F. The deduction may be limited depending on the individual’s taxable income or type of business activity.

 Who Can Claim the Qualified Business Income Deduction?